Ministry of State Security (Soviet Union): Fifth Main Directorate

-Minor Departments
+Minor departments

-the Fourth Directorate
+Fourth Directorate

 At the beginning of the MGB, the Fourth Directorate was designed as a proto-terrorist force to combat the anti-Soviet underground, nationalist formations, and hostile elements.
 Viktor Abakumov dissolved this department in 1946, but kept the main players in a Special Service group so that they could continue with the same pattern of violence that the Fourth Directorate was known for.
 The group was dissolved in 1949.

 Upon the destruction of the Fourth Directorate as a terrorist group, the department was transitioned into Transportation Security.
 It was responsible for the preparation and security of mobilization and transport.
 The department was responsible for counterintelligence and surveillance operations within their transport programs.

-The Sixth Directorate
+Sixth Directorate

 This department was a short-lived organization designed to collect and process Signals Intelligence, or SIGINT.
 The department was initially composed of the NKGB's 5th Directorate (responsible for wartime communications) and an independent cryptography department, the 2nd Special Department.
 However, this Directorate was competing with another better-funded communications organization, Department ‘R’, which specialized in radio counterintelligence.
 The 6th Directorate was dissolved in 1949, and its resources and personnel absorbed into the Special Services Department (GUSS), a cryptanalysis and information security branch of the Central Committee.